Catrionamcd/DolFin-Surf-Shop/README.md

 ### Footer

 The footer at the bootom of the screen invites the shopper to stay in touch with the DolFin Surf Shop.
-- A Facebook business page was created and the link to Facebook is in the footer of the page along with an invitation to subscribe to a newsletter created using Mailchimp.
+- A Facebook business page was created and the link to Facebook is in the footer of the page along with an invitation to subscribe to a newsletter created using Mailchimp by entering their email address.

 ![alt text](assets/documentation/Dolfin-Footer.png)